 About Kath

-Understanding my own brain has made me better at my work.
 I've spent my career asking how systems work and how to make them better for the people inside them.
-From earning Cognitive Science and MBA degrees to building a career in Product Management, that lens has never changed.
-I also volunteer leading mental health education courses with NAMI San Francisco — helping people build language and tools to better understand and navigate mental health.
+From earning Cognitive Science and MBA degrees to leading corporate teams in Product Management, that lens has never changed.
+I also volunteer leading mental health courses with NAMI San Francisco.
 It shares a spirit with coaching: that people can grow and create lives they feel good about with the right education, resources, and support.
+Outside of work, you may find me playing tennis, traveling on an outdoor adventure, or spending time with my cat Minnie.

-Based between San Francisco, CA and Boston, MA, I coach adults virtually across both coasts — and anywhere in between.
-I became a coach because I kept seeing how much more was possible for adults with ADHD when they had the right tools and support — not to fix something broken, but to honor your unique wiring and design systems that actually fit you.
-My coaching is strength-based, science-informed, and built around how your brain actually operates.
-In practice that means goal-setting, problem-solving, and serving as a thinking partner — bringing frameworks and exercises from both ADHD coaching and business management to help you name what matters, identify what's getting in the way, and design your way through it.
+Based between San Francisco, CA and Boston, MA, I coach adults virtually across both coasts and anywhere in between.
+My coaching is strength-based, science-informed, and deeply personalized.
+In practice that means goal-setting, problem-solving, and serving as a thinking partner — drawing on frameworks and exercises from both ADHD coaching and business management to help you identify what matters most, uncover how you operate at your best, and take action that reflects who you're becoming.

 Katherine Alevizos, ADHD coach based in San Francisco, CA and Boston, MA